 Help and Support

 We understand that going through the entry procedures and meeting all requirements can seem a daunting task.
 However, undertaking a challenge such as the Rolex Fastnet Race requires a great deal of preparation - which takes some time and effort.
-With this in mind be sure to regularly check the Live Entry Status screen in your SailGate account and try to work through all the items in good time.
+With this in mind be sure to regularly check the 'Overview' page in your SailRaceHQ account and try to work through all the items in good time.
 The earlier you invite your crew, the earlier you can see who has and who hasn't got Offshore Survival Training or First Aid.
 The earlier you send in your World Sailing Offshore Special Regulations Checklist, the earlier you will receive feedback and advice should it be required.
 The earlier you think about your qualification, the more opportunity there is to meet the requirements - should you not manage to compete in one of your qualification races, for example.

 We are here to help you